BeckerSource/ChatCleanerClassic/README.md

 > Optional "required" keywords which forces a chat to have at least one keyword from the list to be shown.

 > Main clean keywords list.

+> Option to filter "say" chats.

+> Option to filter "yell" chats.

+> Allows for exporting and importing of settings between chars on the same accounts

 This project was inspired by and includes code from the BadBoy CCleaner addon: \
 https://www.curseforge.com/wow/addons/bad-boy/files \